zipCoder933/Xbuilders/assets/notes/Xbuilders Roadmap.md

-## 1. Fix bugs and add important features
+# Managable To-Do List
+We split the implementation features into a list of items that can be completed in a very short time period.
+Each item should be able to be completed in less than 2 hours:
+1. Add block boundary set/ delete in xbuilders 3 game
+    * Add basic tool framework with very basic ui
+    * Add player boundary mode
+2. Add JSON settings
+3. Make chunks load light and meshes before the user enters the game

+## Features that must be implemented to get to XB2
+* Bugfixes
     * BUG: voxels from a previous game show up in new chunks
+* Important features
     * Chunks must be loaded COMPLETELY before the user enters the game
     * Player spawn position must actually work
     * save chunks in 2x2x2 chunk reigons (Could wait)
-## 2. water/fire/grass propagation with cellular autonoma
-## 3. adding all entities, block events and terrains
+* adding all entities, block events and terrains
     - trees
     - ADD ALL block events including TNT
     - all animals, vehicles and banners
     - adding doors, trapdoors and fence gates as blocks
-## 4. block setting tools (copy/paste/create boundary/ spheres)
-* Tab = change raycast hit all blocks
-*
-## 5. a conversion tool to convert xb2 worlds to xb3
+* a conversion tool to convert xb2 worlds to xb3

+# Information about features (dont delete)
+## GAME BLOCK TOOLS
+Here is a comprehensive list of all of the tools designed to make it faster to build:
+* The block mode needs to be fast to change while also having as many features as possible
+* Block mode tools and tool properties can be viewed via a dropdown menu by pressing Q

+### tool parameters
+A block tool has parameters.
+These can be toggled via hotkeys or using the dropdown menu

+All block tools that use a block boudnary have 2 other parameters
+    * An option to toggle planar mode (make the boundary flat in X, Y or Z)
+    * An option to toggle the positioning of the endpoint to sit on ray hit, or ray hit+normal

 ## BLOCK EVENTS
 * I started by allowing block types to choose how they want to exist.
 Certain conditions around the block would make it not allowed to be there